dotnetweekly/dnw-gatsby/src/newsletters/2014/13/oop-in-javascript-what-you-need-to-know.md

 ---
 _id: 5a88e1aebd6dca0d5f0d2a6c
-title: 'OOP In JavaScript: What You NEED to Know'
+title: "OOP In JavaScript: What You NEED to Know"
 url: 'http://javascriptissexy.com/oop-in-javascript-what-you-need-to-know/'
 category: 5a88e1aebd6dca0d5f0d2a6c
 slug: 'oop-in-javascript-what-you-need-to-know'